-Figure 1.3 Illustration of connectivity notions on a graph.
+Figure 1.4 An illustration of connectivity notions on a graph.
 The graph has two connected components.
 The leftmost connected component is a tree, while the rightmost connected component is a cycle.

 Next, we generalize these notions to the case of digraphs.
-A directed path in a digraph is an ordered sequence of vertices such that any two consecutive vertices in the sequence are a directed edge of the digraph.
-A cycle in a digraph is a directed path that starts and ends at the same vertex and that contains no repeated vertex except for initial and final vertex.
+A directed path in a digraph is an ordered sequence of vertices such that any ordered pair of vertices appearing consecutively in the sequence is an edge of the digraph.
+A cycle in a digraph is a directed path that starts and ends at the same vertex and that contains no repeated vertex except for the initial and the final vertex.
 A digraph is acyclic if it contains no cycles.
-In an acyclic graph, every vertex of in-degree 0 is named source, and every vertex of out-degree 0 is named sink.
+In an acyclic graph, every vertex of in-degree 0 is named a source, and every vertex of out-degree 0 is named a sink.
 Every acyclic digraph has at least one source and at least one sink.
-Figure 1.4 illustrates these notions.
+Figure 1.5 illustrates these notions.

-Figure 1.4 Illustration of connectivity notions on a digraph. (a) shows an acyclic digraph with one sink and two sources. (b) shows a directed path which is also a cycle.
+Figure 1.5 Illustrations of connectivity notions on a digraph: (a) shows an acyclic digraph with one sink and two sources; (b) shows a directed path which is also a cycle.

-The set of cycles of a directed graphs is finite.
+The set of cycles of a directed graph is finite.
 A directed graph is aperiodic if there exists no k > 1 that divides the length of every cycle of the graph.

 In other words, a digraph is aperiodic if the greatest common divisor of the lengths of its cycles is one.
-Figure 1.5 shows an example of a periodic and an aperiodic digraph.
+A digraph is periodic if it is not aperiodic.
+Figure 1.6 shows examples of a periodic and an aperiodic digraph.

-Figure 1.5 (a) Periodic and (b) aperiodic digraphs
+Figure 1.6 (a) A periodic digraph. (b) An aperiodic digraph with cycles of length 2 and 3.

 A vertex of a digraph is globally reachable if it can be reached from any other vertex by traversing a directed path.
 A digraph is strongly connected if every vertex is globally reachable.
-The decomposition of a digraph into its strongly connected components and the notion of condensation digraph are discussed in Exercise E1.8.
+The decomposition of a digraph into its strongly connected components and the notion of condensation digraph are discussed in Exercise E1.13.

 A directed tree (sometimes called a rooted tree) is an acyclic digraph with the following property: there exists a vertex, called the root, such that any other vertex of the digraph can be reached by one and only one directed path starting at the root.
 In a directed tree, every in-neighbor of a vertex is called a parent and every out-neighbor is called a child.
 Two vertices with the same parent are called siblings.
 A successor of a vertex u is any other node that can be reached with a directed path starting at u.
 A predecessor of a vertex v is any other node such that a directed path exists starting at it and reaching v.
 A directed spanning tree, or simply a spanning tree, of a digraph is a spanning subgraph that is a directed tree.
 Clearly, a digraph contains a spanning tree if and only if the reverse digraph contains a globally reachable vertex.
-A forest is a graph that can be written as the disjoint union of trees.
 A (directed) chain is a directed tree with exactly one source and one sink.
 A (directed) ring digraph is the cycle obtained by adding to the edge set of a chain a new edge from its sink to its source.
-Figure 1.6 illustrates some of these notions.
+Figure 1.7 illustrates some of these notions.